Minnesota North Stars: Relocation to Dallas

 Due to mounting financial problems resulting from poor management of his non-hockey business ventures, Green only kept the Stars for three more years before selling them to Tom Hicks in 1996.

 On the other hand, the Dallas franchise has taken some steps to mend the emotional wounds left in Minnesota.
 When the Dallas Stars won the 1999 Stanley Cup–three years after Green sold the team–their official video "Nothing Else Matters" not only included their past seasons' disappointments, but also paid tribute to the North Stars' 1991 run to the final, of which star Mike Modano and general manager Bob Gainey had been a part of.

 Modano, who retired in 2011, was the last former North Star in the NHL, leaving the Stars franchise after the season.
+After Modano's last game as a Dallas Star, which was in Minnesota playing the Wild (an NHL expansion team - see below), Modano came on the ice as the first star wearing a North Stars jersey, getting a standing ovation from the crowd.
 The last active former North Star was Mike Craig, who played in Italy until 2013.
-After Modano's last game as a Dallas Star, which was in Minnesota playing the Wild, Modano came on the ice as the first star wearing a North Stars jersey, getting a standing ovation from the crowd.

 With the departure of former North Stars scout Les Jackson from the Dallas Stars franchise on June 30, 2020, there is no longer anyone working for Dallas who had a direct connection to the franchise's time in Minnesota.